-Jonathan Myerson Katz is a journalist and author who has reported on politics, conflict, human migration, and disasters around the world.
-His work has appeared in the New York Times and New York Times Magazine, the Atlantic, Foreign Policy, New Republic, New Yorker, Washington Post, Guardian, and elsewhere.
+Jonathan Myerson Katz is a journalist and author who focuses on politics, history, conflict, and disaster.
+A former Associated Press foreign correspondent, his work has appeared in The Atlantic, Foreign Policy, Guardian, New Republic, New York Times and New York Times Magazine, Smithsonian, and many other publications.
+He also publishes a widely read newsletter, The Racket.

 Photo and cover photo/Patrick Witty